Karol Kuryluk: Minister of Culture

 From April 1956 to April 1958, Kuryluk was Minister of Culture in the government of Józef Cyrankiewicz and used his term to liberalize culture, and to open it to the West.
 The French Institute opened in Warsaw (the first lecturer was Michel Foucault), theater and movie stars (Laurence Olivier, Vivien Leigh, Gérard Philipe, Yves Montand) came to visit and to perform; western books and films, avant-garde music and art became available, the first exhibit by Henry Moore was arranged.
 New galleries and publications sprung up all over the country and a group of young Wrocław journalists founded, but soon had to stop publishing, "Signals II".

-In the spring of 1957 Kuryluk was part of a government delegation headed by the Prime Minister Cyrankiewicz.
-The delegation was to tour Asia in order to lobby for the enlarged version of the Rapacki Plan that would suit the Soviets by creating a huge block of non-aligned countries, extending from East Berlin through Poland, Mongolia, India, China, Vietnam, Burma, and Cambodia.
+In the spring of 1957, Kuryluk was part of a government delegation headed by the Prime Minister Cyrankiewicz.
+The delegation was to tour Asia to lobby for the enlarged version of the Rapacki Plan that would suit the Soviets by creating a huge block of non-aligned countries, extending from East Berlin through Poland, Mongolia, India, China, Vietnam, Burma, and Cambodia.
 The delegation was received by Nehru, Mao Tse-Tung, Hồ Chí Minh and Prince Sihanouk, signed everywhere with meaningless declarations of friendship, and was a complete flop.

-Towards the end of 1957 the Party (PZPR) began to stop the process of liberalization.
+Towards the end of 1957, the Party (PZPR) began to stop the process of liberalization.
 The First Secretary Gomułka was against the generous scholarship program of the Ministry of Culture, sending thousands of Polish intellectuals and artists to the West.
 When the writer Marek Hłasko chose freedom in Paris, this was taken as a pretext to fire Kuryluk as minister of culture, and to get him out of the country as well.

 In December 1958, Kuryluk was appointed ambassador of the People's Republic of Poland to Austria.
 He arrived with his family on 1 January 1959 in Vienna and served until the summer of 1964.

 Honors and awards

-A pacifist by nature, he stayed away from military action and was particularly active in saving Jews.
+A pacifist innately, he stayed away from military action and was particularly active in saving Jews.
 He hid Peppa Frauenglas and her two sons in his own sublet room.
-In 2002 he was honored by Yad Vashem as Righteous Among the Nations of the World.
+In 2002, he was honored by Yad Vashem as Righteous Among the Nations of the World.